iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 we are accepting a future of permanent crisis and reactive governance.
 The core argument of this essay is that we must reject that premise.

-For those who want to be in the "messy middle," this framework offers a way forward.
+For those of us in the "messy middle," this framework offers a way forward.
 It validates our intuition that reality is more complicated than the loudest voices claim, and it equips us with the tools to act with deliberate purpose.
 We are not indecisive spectators in a battle between two extremes.
 This is not an invitation to a comfortable ideological position, but a call to a difficult functional role: we are the system's essential immune response, the pragmatic architects of a more considered future.
-The challenge ahead is not to predict what AI will do to us, but to decide what we want it to do *for* us, and to build the social, economic, and political structures that can harness its remarkable power for the collective good.
+The challenge ahead is not to predict what AI will do to us, but to decide what we want it to do *for* us, and then to courageously build the social, economic, and political structures that can harness its remarkable power for the collective good.